OpenTekHub/otploginfrontend/README.md

 # 🔐 OTP Login Frontend

-**otploginfrontend** is a modern web application built using the [Next.js](https://nextjs.org/) framework.
+**otploginfrontend** is a modern web application built using the [React Native]([https://nextjs.org/](https://reactnative.dev/)) framework.
 It is designed to interact with a FastAPI backend and a PostgreSQL database for secure OTP-based authentication.

 > ⚠️ This repository currently contains setup and documentation.
 Source code will be added soon.